 Playlists are available on SoundCloud and Spotify with ideas for songs to utilize during your practice at home.Read more

 Have you considered training with us to become a facilitator?
-Our next Online Teacher Training is starting March 12, 2022 - apply now!Read more
+Our next Online Teacher Training is starting Fall 2022 - dates will be announced soon!Read more

 Join our next live practice session!
 Scheduled for EU, UK and US Time Zones.Read more